 To be fair, most of their songs were written by ace tunesmith Tom Springfield, brother of the amazing Dusty and ex-member of The Springfields.
 And Georgy Girl (1966), from the very interesting 60s film of the same name, was a great tune which got to No. 2 in the US and No. 3 in the UK, was even nominated for an Oscar for Best Original Song.
 Co-written with Jim Dale (of Carry-On fame) it lost out to the legendary John Barrie and Don Black‘s easy listening classic ‘Born Free‘, a song that became Matt Monro‘s theme tune (more on Matt later).
-But Georgy Girl was so good it was the production that raised it from the mundane and most bands would have been successful with it.
+But Georgy Girl was such a great song and the production raised it from the mundane so pretty much any band would have been successful with it.

 For their return to Australia concert in 1967 200,000 turned up at the Sydney Myers Music Bowl in Melbourne to see them!
-But I suppose there wasn’t a huge amount of competition in Oz at the time.
+But I suppose there wasn’t a huge amount of competition in Oz at the time other than Rolf Harris.
 That said, their farewell concert in the UK was broadcast live by the BBC and 10 million tuned in.

 The Best of The Seekers LP knocked The Beatles (white album) off the top of the album charts and stopped the Rolling Stones getting to No. 1 with Beggars’ Banquet.
 In all, it stayed in the charts for 125 weeks.
-Which just goes to prove that musical maxim, the blander you are, the higher you fly..
+Which just goes to prove that musical maxim (that I made up), the blander you are, the higher you fly..

-What used to really drive me nuts was when I’d be watching Top of the Pops in the mid-60s.
-The Seekers would come on and my grandparents would always say.
+What used to really drive me nuts, though, was when I’d be watching Top of the Pops in the mid-60s.
+The Seekers would come on and grown-ups would always say.
 ‘Now they’re a nice, clean, well-dressed group and that’s a nice song.
 Why don’t you like them rather than those other dirty buggers?’
 ‘Because they’re fucking shit!!!‘ I’d repeat over and over in my head.

 I’m not sure I ever got over it.